siddharth-maddali/siddharth-maddali.github.io/professional/resume_download.md

 Computational scientist with <b>7+ years' professional research experience</b> in X-ray and optical microscopy, Fourier/wave optics, imaging algorithms, signal processing, high-performance computing, scientific software development and condensed matter physics.
 <b>1+ years</b> in the semiconductor industry.
 Previous stints at top US national laboratories.
-Professional with s Ph.D in physics and strong fundamentals in computation, mathematics.
+Professional with a Ph.D in physics and strong fundamentals in computation, mathematics.
 Passionate about computational and experimental innovation in any field, particularly the physical sciences.

 <p>